HazyResearch/deepdive/doc/calibration.md

   - `num_true` is the number of variables in the probability bucket for which the holdout value is true.
 The number should be high for buckets with large probabilities and small for buckets with small probabilities.
 Only the holdout data is used.
   - `num_false` is the number of variables in the probability bucket for which the holdout value is false.
 The number should be small for buckets with large probabilities and large for buckets with small probabilities.
 Only the holdout data is used.

-You can generate a plot from these files by running the calibration plot tool in `examples/tools/cali.py`:

-    examples/tools/cali.py [calibration_file.tsv] [output_file.png]
+Deepdive also generates a calibration plot for each of the variables you defined in your schema:

 <br/>
 ![]({{site.baseurl}}/images/calibration_example.png)